 Will You Make a Profit Selling Your Home?

 After deducting closing costs spent to buy and sell the property along with your down payment will you be walking away with a profit?
 Have you calculated capital gains?
 Some people don’t care if they lose their down payment, they just want to sell and move, but others do.

 Will You Ever Move Back?

-If you plan on moving back to the area down the road it may be worth hanging onto the property.
+If you plan on moving back to the area down the road it may be worth hanging onto the property, which can make answering the question should you sell or rent an easy one.
 Buying and selling real estate isn’t free, in fact, it can be very costly.

 Is the Real Estate Market Increasing?

-Nobody knows what the future holds, but if the market has been a strong seller’s market for years odds are it’ll stay on that path and if anything turn to a stable market.
+Nobody knows what the future holds, but if the market has been a strong seller’s market for years odds are it’ll stay on that path and if anything it may turn into a stable market.
 On the flip side, if the market is starting to decrease selling could be the best option.